Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations

+We consider the exchangeable class of distributions as an example of distributions whose entropy must scale linearly with the size of the system unlike the global entropy minimum which we have shown scales logarithmically.
+If one has a~principled reason to believe some system should be described by an exchangeable distribution, the constraints themselves are sufficient to drastically narrow the allowed range of entropies although the gap between the exchangeable minimum and the maximum will still scale linearly with the size of the system except in special cases.
+This result is perhaps unsurprising as the restriction to exchangeable distributions is equivalent to imposing a~set of additional constraints ({e.g.}, $p(100)=p(010)=p(001)$, for $N = 3$) that is exponential in the size of the~system.

+While a~direct computational solution to the general problem of finding the minimum entropy solution becomes intractable for $N \gtrsim 5$, the situation for the exchangeable case is considerably different.
+In this case, the high level of symmetry imposed means that there are only $n_s = N+1$ states (one for each number of active neurons) and $n_c=3$ constraints (one for normalization, mean, and pairwise firing).
+This makes the problem of searching for the minimum entropy solution at each vertex of the space computationally tractable up into the hundreds of neurons.

-The large gap between $\tilde{S}^{exch}_2$ and $\tilde{S}_2$ demonstrates that a distribution can dramatically reduce its entropy if it is allowed to violate the symmetries present in the constraints.
-This is reminiscent of other examples of symmetry-breaking in physics for which a system finds an equilibrium that breaks symmetries present in the physical laws.
-However, here the situation is in a sense reversed: Observed statistics obeying a symmetry (the observations about the system) are produced by an underlying model that does not.
+Whereas the global lower bound scales logarithmically, our computation illustrates that the exchangeable case scales with $N$ as seen in Figure~\ref{fig:SvN}.
+The large gap between $\tilde{S}^{exch}_2$ and $\tilde{S}_2$ demonstrates that a~distribution can dramatically reduce its entropy if it is allowed to violate sufficiently strong symmetries present in the constraints.
+This is reminiscent of other examples of symmetry-breaking in physics for which a~system finds an equilibrium that breaks symmetries present in the physical laws.
+However, here the situation can be seen as reversed: Observed first and second order statistics satisfy a~symmetry that is not present in the underlying model.